bilbopingouin/linux-cfg/README.md

 Note that it should not overwrite your configurations, but you might want to move them away.

+Some configuration rely on setting the correct username/emails.
+This can be done using

+    ./set_config.sh

 ## Supported software

 - aptitude